Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 Key updates include:
 1. **Onboarding Clarity**: Enhanced onboarding instructions tailored to clarify game mechanics, significantly improving the initial gameplay experience for new players.
-2. **Gameplay Mechanics**: All gameplay mechanics have been refined based on extensive player feedback, ensuring a balanced and engaging experience.
+2. **Gameplay Mechanics**: All gameplay mechanics have been thoroughly adjusted based on extensive tester feedback, ensuring a balanced and enjoyable experience.
 3. **User Interactions**: User interactions have been optimized to foster a more immersive gaming experience that aligns better with player expectations.
 4. **Expansion Opportunities**: We have documented extensive exploration of narrative dynamics and possible gameplay expansions based on user recommendations, guiding our future update strategies.
 1. **Onboarding Clarity**: Improved onboarding instructions tailored to clarify game mechanics, significantly enhancing the initial gameplay experience for new players.